Demystifying the French: Tip #1

 Stay tuned, and a bientôt!

 Janet Hulstrand is a writer, editor, writing coach, and teacher of writing and literature based in Silver Spring, Maryland.
-She teaches literature courses in Paris, Hawaii and Cuba for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a beautiful little village in the Champagne region of France.
-This month she is introducing a new class at Politics & Prose bookstore in Washington D.C.: “Demystifying the French: Tips for and Tales from Franco-American Encounters.”
+She teaches literature courses in Paris, Hawaii, and Cuba for the Education Abroad program at Queens College, CUNY, and Writing from the Heart workshops in Essoyes, a beautiful little village in the Champagne region of France.
+This series of posts was created in connection with a class she created and taught at Politics & Prose bookstore in Washington D.C.: “Demystifying the French: Tips for and Tales from Franco-American Encounters.”

-Entry filed under: About France, About Travel, Demystifying the French, Uncategorized.
+Entry filed under: About France, About Travel, Demystifying the French.
 Tags: Americans in France, demystifying the French, Franco American differences, French etiquette, getting along in France, Polly Platt, smiling in France, the French, tips for traveling in France, travel tips, travel trips for France, understanding the French.